aiven/aiven-docs/docs/integrations/google-bigquery.md

         external Google BigQuery service.
 This object should include the following fields:
         -   `auth_provider_x509_cert_url`: The URL where the
-            authentication provider\'s x509 certificate can be fetched.
+            authentication provider's x509 certificate can be fetched.
         -   `auth_ur`: The URI used for authenticating requests.
         -   `client_email`: The email address associated with the service account.